The Oxsoft equations [9] summarise the results of

 to give a conduction velocity for a solitary plane wave along one of

-(there is a misprint in [19], where
+the coordinate axes of (there is a misprint in [19], where

 was used, not 41.25 ).
 Canine ventricular conduction velocities range from